International-Fairy-Tale-Filmography/data/.github/ISSUE_TEMPLATE/add-a-new-film.md

 ---
-name: film-revision
+name: Add a new Film
-about: Submit a film revision
+about: Submit a new film to be considered for inclusion in the filmography
-title: "[REV]"
+title: "[ADD]"
-labels: film-revision, status-triage
+labels: film-submission, status-triage
 assignees: ''

 ---